-Transmit Load Balancing with Fault Tolerance and Preference Order is identical in almost every way to TLB.
-The only difference is that this team type allows the SA to prioritize the order in which teamed ports should be the Primary teamed port.
+Transmit Load Balancing with Fault Tolerance and Preference Order is identical in almost every way to TLB with the only difference being that this team type allows the SA to prioritize the order in which teamed ports should be the primary teamed port.
 This ability is important in environments where one or more teamed ports are more preferred than other ports in the same team.
-The need for ranking certain teamed ports better than others can be a result of unequal speeds, better adapter capabilities (for example, higher receive/transmit descriptors or buffers, interrupt coalescence, etc.), or preference for the team's Primary port to be located on a specific switch.
+The need for ranking certain teamed ports higher than others can be a result of unequal speeds, better adapter capabilities (for example, higher receive/transmit descriptors or buffers, interrupt coalescence, and so on), or preference for the team's primary port to be located on a specific